qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/expression.rst

 the Style tab of the Layer properties ; through the expression-based labeling
 |browsebutton| in the |mActionLabeling| :sup:`Labeling` core application ;
-through the feature selection and through the diagram tab of the Layer properties.
+through the feature selection and through the diagram tab of the Layer properties as well as the :guilabel:`Main properties` of the label item and the :guilabel:`Atlas generation` tab in the Print Composer.

-They are a powerful way to manipulate attribute value in order to dynamicly change the final value in order to change the geometry style, the content of the label, the value for diagram, select some feature or create virtual column.
+They are a powerful way to manipulate attribute value in order to dynamically change the final value in order to change the geometry style, the content of the label, the value for diagram, select some feature or create virtual column.